Skip Ribbon Commands

 • If you need to burn a fire overnight to provide a heat source, load your fuel to prevent the fire smouldering.
 For more details, please see Schedule B of the bylaw

-• Inspect and maintain your wood-burning appliance regularly based on the recommendations of a qualified person.
+• Inspect and maintain your wood-burning device regularly based on the recommendations of a qualified person.

 • When do the warm season burning prohibitions apply?

 The prohibitions apply during the warm season from May 15 to September 15 each year.
-Starting on May 15, 2021, you will be prohibited from using your wood-burning appliance during the warm season, unless it is a home’s sole source of heat, or it is in an off-grid home located outside the Urban Containment Boundary, or there is an emergency (such as a power outage lasting 3 hours or more).
+You are prohibited from using your wood-burning device during the warm season, unless it is a home’s sole source of heat, or it is in an off-grid home located outside the Urban Containment Boundary, or there is an emergency (such as a power outage lasting 3 hours or more).

 • What is the Urban Containment Boundary?

-The Urban Containment Boundary (UCB) designates the area or “footprint” in the region within which urban development may occur.
-The UCB is defined in Metro Vancouver 2040: Shaping our Future (page 15), the regional growth strategy, which was accepted by all Metro Vancouver members and the Metro Vancouver Board in 2011 (Greater Vancouver Regional District Regional Growth Strategy Bylaw No. 1136, 2010, and as amended from time to time).
+The Urban Containment Boundary designates the area or “footprint” in the region within which urban development may occur.
+The Urban Containment Boundary is defined in Metro Vancouver 2050 (page 14), the regional growth strategy, which was accepted by all Metro Vancouver members and the Metro Vancouver Board on Feb 24, 2023.

-The new residential indoor wood burning bylaw treats wood-burning appliances within the UCB more strictly than appliances outside it, because smoke from a single wood-burning appliance is likely to impact more people within the UCB, where there is higher population density.
+The residential indoor wood burning bylaw treats wood-burning devices within the Urban Containment Boundary more strictly than devices outside it, because smoke from a single wood-burning device is likely to impact more people within the Urban Containment Boundary, where there is higher population density.

 • What if I rely on wood as a sole source of heat for my home?

-If you rely on wood heating as the only source of heat in your home, you must submit a declaration of compliance with best burning practices by September 15, 2022.
+If you rely on wood heating as the only source of heat in your home, you must submit a declaration of compliance with best burning practices.
 Warm season restrictions (May 15 – September 15) do not apply for homes with no other source of heat.

-If wood burning is the sole source of heat and you are inside the Urban Containment Boundary (UCB), you need to register eligible appliances with Metro Vancouver by September 15, 2022 to continue using them after September 2025.
-Appliances outside the UCB do not need to be registered.
+If wood burning is the sole source of heat and you are inside the Urban Containment Boundary, you need to register eligible devices with Metro Vancouver to continue using them after September 2025.
+Devices outside the Urban Containment Boundary do not need to be registered.

-• What if I need to use my wood-burning appliance?
+• What if I need to use my wood-burning device?

-In the following instances, you may use any wood-burning appliance:
+In the following circumstances, you may use a wood-burning device:

 • During emergencies, such as power outages lasting more than three hours.